 RevPit is excited to introduce our new BIPOC Editor Mentorship!

-This mentorship is open to BIPOC editors only and serves to provide one-on-one guidance throughout the annual contest.
-Mentees will receive resources and feedback from experienced editors on freelance editing and developmental editing.
+This mentorship is open only to BIPOC editors and provides one-on-one guidance throughout the #RevPit annual contest.
+Mentees will receive resources and feedback from experienced editors on managing a freelance editing business or agency, as well as developmental editing and query editing.

 See the Annual Contest page for more details.
 Visit our Mini-Events page for updates on chats, mini-contests, and more!